imagej/imagej.github.io/_pages/update-sites/setup.md

 ### Mark obsolete (update site)

-Once you have removed the undesired files, go back to the {% include button label="Advanced mode" %} view of the updater and find the removed file(s).
+Once you have removed the undesired files, go back to the {% include button label="Advanced Mode" %} view of the updater and find the removed file(s).
 Using the *View uninstalled files only* view option can help here - if your file *is not* showing up on this view then something is off: double-check the file is not present locally.

 When you find the uninstalled file(s) you can click their *Status/Action* and change it to **Mark obsolete (xxxxx)**.
 This option should always have an associated update site name; verify that it matches the update site you will be removing the file from.